prorev/prorev.github.io/_posts/2020-01-11-quick-tags.md

 	 *
 	 * Adds qt.Button or qt.TagButton depending on the args.
 The first three args are always required.
 	 * To be able to add button(s) to Quicktags, your script should be enqueued as dependent
-	 * on &quot;quicktags&quot; and outputted in the footer.
+	 * on 'quicktags' and outputted in the footer.
 If you are echoing JS directly from PHP,
 	 * use add_action( 'admin_print_footer_scripts', 'output_my_js', 100 ) or add_action( 'wp_footer', 'output_my_js', 100 )
 	 *
 	 * Minimum required to add a button that calls an external function: